Metal Straws: Your Ultimate Guide

-Most suppliers have cottoned on to the fact that eco-conscious people want to take their straws out and about with them - so they will often include the option to buy them with or without a straw bag or case.
-Normally, these are made from a linen or hemp material that can house a range of straws with a cleaner inside and be reused time and time again (don't forget to wash this, too).
+Most suppliers understand the fact that eco-conscious people want to take their straws out and about with them - so they will often include the option to buy metal straws with a case or without a case.
+Normally, these cases are made from a linen or hemp material that can house a range of straws with a cleaner inside and be reused time and time again (don't forget to wash this, too).
 The case complete with straws can then be kept in the car, gym bag, handbag or office draw until you need to use them.
 Don’t forget to pack them in your suitcase if you’re heading off on holiday, either.

 - 6mm-8mm straws are good all-rounders

 - 21.5cm straws (8.5inch length) are good all-rounders

 - Pay more for a high quality straw that lasts